 The Associate in Applied Science degree in Medical Assisting provides graduates with the clinical and administrative skills necessary to be a successful allied health care professional.
 Medical assistants work primarily in physicians' offices, hospitals, and medical clinics.
 Students in this allied health program will learn how to prepare patients for various examinations, assist physicians with minor office surgeries, draw blood, administer tests and treatments, administer injections and medications, and maintain medical records.
 At Central Penn, those matriculated in the Medical Assisting program may sit for the Certified Phlebotomy Technician (CPT) exam, and upon graduation, the Certified Medical Assistant (CMA) exam.
-Central Penn's Medical Assisting program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), on recommendation of the Curriculum Review Board of the American Association of Medical Assistants Endowment.
+Central Penn's Medical Assisting program is Commission accredited bv the Accreditation of Allied Health Education Programs (CAAHEP), on recommendation of the Curriculum Review Board of the American Association of Medical Assistants Endowment.
 Commission on Accreditation of Allied Health Programs, 35 West Wacker Drive, Suite 1970, Chicago, Illinois 60601-2208 - Phone 312-553-9355.

-- Examine and evaluate the various issues, areas, and judgments, required of medical assistants. - Develop a self-image that reflects professionalism and self-esteem to meet the constant challenges and changing needs of the medical profession. - Relate knowledge of specific terminology, procedures, and principles of ethics necessary in the allied health field. - Demonstrate entry-level skills in all current general areas of competence as specified by the American Association of Medical Assistants.
+- Examine and evaluate the various issues, areas, and judgments, required of medical assistants. - Develop a self-image that reflects professionalism and self-esteem to meet the constant challenges and changing needs of the medical profession. - Relate knowledge of specific terminology, procedures, and principles of ethics necessary in the allied health field.

-- Demonstrate knowledge of oral and written communication skills in professional settings.
+- Demonstrate entry-level skills in all current general areas of competence as specified by the American Association of Medical Assistants. - Demonstrate knowledge of oral and written communication skills in professional settings.
 Apply communication skills to interpersonal relations. - Perform advanced-level skills, phlebotomy, injections, EKGs, and catheterizations under the supervision of a physician. - Develop informational and analytical research skills.

-In addition to the general education requirements, students are required to take a core group of courses associated with their major.
-ALH120, ALH130, and ALH170 are prerequisite knowledge needed for this program of study.
+In addition to the 37 credits of general education and elective requirements, students are required to take a core group of courses associated with their major to total 78 credits.
 To be eligible for internship, the student must have on file documented proof of required immunizations and liability insurance.

-Medical Assistant Core Courses:
+Medical Assistant Core Courses (41 Credits):